vv111y/git-clipboard/README.md

 - NAME.bundle: a git bundle with all refs from the filtered repo
 - NAME.json: metadata capturing paths, subdir, source remotes, and default branch
+- The last clip pointer is also written to ~/.git-clipboard/last for easy pasting without specifying a path.

 ## git-paste